 Eve – Let Me Blow Ya Mind feat.
 Gwen Stefani (prod.
 By Dr. Dre)

-Due to the success, Dr. Dre contributed to Eve’s follow up 2002 album Eve-Olution.
-This time around, he paired up Eve with his artist Truth Hurts on “What” and produced the single “Satisfaction.”
-The duo would link up again on “Not Today,” a single off of Mary J. Blige’s 2003 album Love & Life.
-The following year Gwen Stefani teamed up with Eve and Dr. Dre again for “Rich Girl” off her Love.
+The duo later linked up again on “Not Today,” a track from Mary J. Blige’s 2003 album Love & Life.
+The following year, Gwen Stefani reunited with Eve and Dr. Dre for “Rich Girl” from her album Love.
 Angel.
 Music.
-Baby project.
-Once again, the trio came up with a colossal smash nominated for a Grammy as well.
+Baby.
+Once again, the trio delivered a massive hit that earned a Grammy nomination.

 Eve – What feat.
 Truth Hurts (prod.
 By Dr. Dre)